grantsrb/blotching/readme.md

     "seed": int
         the random seed for all stochastic processes

-    "dataset": str
+    "init_checkpt": str or None
-        a string of the huggingface datasets dataset you would like to use.
-Currently only support "openwebtext" and "glue" "n_data_procs": int
+        optionally start from an existing model checkpoint. this should be the full path to the checkpoint that you would like to use.
+        This will not use the hyperparameters from the argued checkpt, just the model weights.

+    "star": bool
+        if true, will use model to sample new data that is selected for correctness and brevity
+    "pre_epochs": int
+        the number of epochs to wait before sampling new data "n_runner_procs": int
-        the number of parallel processes to use for the initial encoding of the data.
+        the number of parallel processes to use for collecting new data using the model
+    "collection_size": int
+        the number of new samples to attempt when collecting new data.

     "max_val_loops": int
         enforces a limit on the number of validation iterations.
 This